-5The budget for comparison purposes is the 2007/08 budget as originally published in BC Housing's 2007/08 - 2009/10 Service Plan.
+5 The budget for comparison purposes is the 2007/08 budget as originally published in BC Housing's 2007/08 - 2009/10 Service Plan.

-BC Housing's total approved budget of \$504.4 million in 2009/10 has more than doubled since 2001/02 (up \$244.9 million).
-The provincial contribution to BC Housing's budget has increased more than two times over that same period.
+BC Housing's total approved budget of \$652.4 million in 2009/10 has increased 2.5 times since 2001/02 (up \$392.6 million).
+The provincial contribution to BC Housing's budget has more than tripled over that same period.
+It is expected to increase as the infrastructure initiatives continue over the next couple of years.

-The federal government is expected to contribute up to \$139.1 million in 2009/10, which comprises about 28 per cent of total revenues.
-Federal funding is expected to gradually decline over time as building-envelope remediation projects are completed and buildings under the older programs become fully amortized.
+The federal government is expected to contribute up to \$174.5 million in 2009/10, which comprises about 27 per cent of total revenues.
+Federal funding is also expected to increase as the infrastructure initiatives continue over the next two years.